moondance-labs/tanssi/solo-chains/docs/bridge/etbereum-to-solo-chain.md

 ## Transmiting Ethereum Headers to Starlight

 ### The relayers job to transmit Ethereum's header
-1. The relayer node needs to collect the aggergated sync committee signature embeedded into the Ethereum block
+1. The relayer node needs to collect the aggregated sync committee signature embedded into the Ethereum block
 2. The relayer needs to aggregrate the public keys responsible for generating that block.
 3. If the sync committee changes, the relayer needs to generate a merkle proof proving that the sync committee has changed.
 4. The relayer presents all these components to the appropriate pallet in starlight